KonghaYao/pure-graph/examples/nextjs/README.md

-This is a [Next.js](https://nextjs.org) project that demonstrates how to integrate Pure Graph (a LangGraph API wrapper) with Next.js App Router.
+This is a [Next.js](https://nextjs.org) project that demonstrates how to integrate Open LangGraph Server (a LangGraph API wrapper) with Next.js App Router.

 ## Features